Product Testing

 Predicting the potential risks that chemicals and products have to human health or the environment can be done accurately without the use of animals.

-These are sophisticated computer models that can help provide information about chemicals and their health effects.
+These models can help provide information about chemicals and their effects on human health.
 Automated decisions trees can be built using knowledge of hundreds of chemicals and predict how likely it is that a new chemical will cause a certain kind of effect.

 High-throughput screening is a drug discovery process that allows automated testing of large numbers of chemical and compounds for a specific biological target: These usually involve testing chemical activity at the molecular level.